awsdocs/amazon-emr-release-guide/doc_source/emr-build-binaries.md

 The details for each of these steps are covered in the sections that follow\.

 **To connect to the master node of the cluster**
-+ Follow the instructions at [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.
++ Follow the instructions at [Connect to the master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.

 **To copy source files to the master node**